heckman/photos-server/README.md

 Photos Server does three things:

 1. Serves media items from the Photos library via HTTP on localhost.
-2. Opens media items in Photos by opening a particular type of localhost URL.
+2. Launches Photos by opening HTTP URLs with a particular pattern.
 3. Copies links to the currently selected items in the Photos application.

 For the remainder of this document we will use the term "Photo" to refer to a media item, which can be, in fact, a video.

 ## Use case